 Johnson & Johnson’s single-dose coronavirus vaccine is safe and effective, FDA says

-The Food and Drug Administration (FDA) found the single-shot Johnson & Johnson's offers strong protection against COVID-19 and is safe, paving the way for it to be the third vaccine against the virus authorized in the United States.
+The Food and Drug Administration (FDA) found the Johnson & Johnson's single-dose coronavirus vaccine offers strong protection against COVID-19 and is safe, paving the way for it to be the third vaccine against the virus authorized in the United States.

 FDA scientists confirmed that the single-dose vaccine is about 66% effective at preventing moderate to severe COVID-19, according to the Associated Press.
 The agency's independent advisers will now discuss if the evidence is enough to recommend the vaccine.